Finbuckle/Finbuckle.MultiTenant/docs/GettingStarted.md

 ## Usage

-Configure the services by calling `AddMultiTenant` and its builder methods in your app's `ConfigureServices` method.
-Here we are usign the host strategy and in-memory store, but Finbuckle.MultiTenant comes with several other multitenant [strategies]() and [stores]().
+Configure the services by calling `AddMultiTenant` followed by its builder methods in your app's `ConfigureServices` method.
+Here we are using the host strategy and in-memory store, but Finbuckle.MultiTenant comes with several other multitenant [strategies](Strategies) and [stores](Stores).

 ```cs
 public void ConfigureServices(IServiceCollection services)